 - Scalability — by opening up the network it means a huge number of nodes can be brought online to meet demand

-- Quadratic Leaking — this is a fancy term — for how Casper punishes validators for being offline.
-As a node operator, if you go offline with a big group of other validators your punishment is greater — this deters centralised staking pools.
+- Quadratic Leaking — this is a fancy term for how the beacon chain punishes validators for being offline.
+As a node operator, if you go offline with a big group of other validators your punishment is greater — this deters centralised staking services.

 Are your smart contracts audited and open source?

 We wouldn’t want it any other way.
 Before our smart contracts are deployed to mainnet they will be comprehensively audited by a third-party.
-We will also run a bounty program on a testnet to ensure best practice security.
+We’ve run 2 public betas too date with at least 1 to 2 more due in 2020.
 Anyone can also view our smart contracts at our github repo!